TranPhucVinh/C/Introduction/Data type/String/Examples part 1.md

 void changeString(uint8_t *stringParameter){
 	strcpy(stringParameter, "Test");

-	// hw = "Test";
+	// stringParameter = "Test";
-	// This won't work as the address of hw is different from str }
+	// This won't work as the address of stringParameter is different from displayedString }

 int main(){